Universal structure of measurement-induced information in many-body ground states: Introduction

 These connections motivate the need to characterize the universal features of MIE and MII in quantum many-body states, particularly the ground-states of local Hamiltonians.
 For example, for short-range entangled states the MBQC power is closely connected to the underlying symmetry and topology of the phase to which the state belongs.
 Moreover, in quantum simulation algorithms based on classical or quantum tensor network methods, such relations could reveal how the properties (symmetry, topology, correlation length, operator scaling dimensions, etc...) of a state that one wishes to simulate inform the circuit design principles for its quantum tensor network representation, or the complexity to perform calculations with classical tensor network methods.

 Specifically, we aim to understand: what features of MIE and MII for ground-states are \emph{universal}: i.e. which are insensitive to perturbations to the parent Hamiltonian that do not drive a phase transition, or equivalently, which cannot be altered by a short-depth quantum circuit, and how are these measurement-induced entanglement features related to the phase or universality class of the state in question.
 To this end, we explore, through analytic and numerical methods, the universal structure of MIE and MII in a variety of states with various types of topological orders or criticality.
 In particular, we emphasize the difference between the universality in $1d$ and higher dimensions, where a measurement-induced entanglement phase transition can occur at a finite circuit depth, while pre-measurement states remain in the same phase (See Sec.\ref{sec:2dnonuniversal}).
 In the presence of such nonuniversal long-range behavior, the universal properties only show in the subleading contribution.
+The main results of the paper are summarized in the Table \ref{tab:exponents}.

 The paper is structured as follows.
 In Sec.~\ref{sec:1dMIE} we explore the universal behavior of MIE and MII in $1d$ ground-states of both gapped, short-range correlated systems and gapless, critical systems.
 In Sec.~\ref{sec:2dMIE} we discuss the measurement-induced entanglement phase transition occuring at a finite circuit depth and potential adjustment of the definition of MIE and MII.
 Moreover, we study the universal parts of MIE and MII in topological phases and metals.